Richard Holmes (military historian): Publications and television work

 Holmes wrote more than twenty published books, including Firing Line and Redcoat, and was also Editor-in-Chief of the Oxford University Press' Companion to Military History.
 His television works included writing and presenting documentary series on the American War of Independence, such as Rebels and Redcoats in 2003 and Battlefields, a series concentrating on the bloody battles of the Second World War.
 His War Walks television series has been regularly repeated on British terrestrial and digital television channels, including BBC Two and UKTV History.
 One of his documentary series was Wellington: The Iron Duke, in which he chronicled the Duke of Wellington's life, travelling to India, to Waterloo and numerous other locations.

 He used a similar format in his series, In the Footsteps of Churchill, a documentary on Winston Churchill.
 In this, he travelled across the world, including South Africa, Sudan, Egypt and various locations in the United Kingdom and Europe.
 He also wrote a book to accompany the series.

 In 2003 he presented Britain's Finest Castles, part of an eight-part documentary series for Channel 5.

 Personal life

 Holmes married Katharine Saxton in 1975, with whom he had two daughters.

-Death

 Holmes died on 30 April 2011, aged 65, from the effects of non-Hodgkin's lymphoma.